-As previously mentioned, your winnings do not represent your stake, so you add your stake on to that £6, and should expect a total return of £7 (Winnings+Stake).
+As previously mentioned, your winnings do not represent your stake.
+So you add your stake to that £6 and should expect a total return of £7 (Winnings+Stake).
 Sometimes, you will see the numbers and wonder why they are the wrong way around.
 So 1 /2 or 1/3.
 This simply represents an ‘odds on’ shot and the ‘Winnings/Stake’ way of thinking is still exactly the same.
 So for odds of 1/3 it signifies that you will win £1 profit if you stake £3.

 You can convert any fractional odd to a decimal odd simply by dividing the first number by the second and then adding 1 (the 1 represents your stake).
 So for 7/2 it would be: 7/2= 3.5 + 1 = 4.5

 And such is the simplicity of decimal odds that the equation for calculating any returns is much easier to grasp.
 It is simply Stake x Odds.
-So for example, a £10 bet stakes at 3.00 would return £30.
-So as you can see, with decimal odds your stake is automatically included in your returns!
+So for example, a £10 bet stake at 3.00 would return £30.
+So as you can see, with decimal odds, your stake is automatically included in your returns.